-- 2.13.1 Welding operations shall be performed appropriately to provide qualitative welding joint, its maximum strength with their chemical composition similar to that of the base metal. - 2.13.2 Welding shall be performed in any welding position.
-Weld reinforcement may be removed only subject to the special approval by the Register - 2.13.3 At welding bays the local air flow velocity shall not exceed 0,3 m/s.
+2.13.1 Welding operations shall be performed appropriately to provide qualitative welding joint, its maximum strength with their chemical composition similar to that of the base metal.

+2.13.2 Welding shall be performed in any welding position.

+2.13.3 At welding bays the local air flow velocity shall not exceed 0,3 m/s.
 The measurement of the air flow velocity shall be performed with anemometers manually (hand-held anemometers).
 In this regard, welding workplaces in welding assembly bays shall be located so as to prevent any draughts and local air flows.
-Whenever necessary the welding area shall be protected. - 2.13.4 At welding bays the work associated with formation of excessive emissions of fumes and gases is prohibited. - 2.13.5 To ensure the removal of polluted and clean air feed welding production lacilities (workshops) shall have air exhaust-and-forced ventilation.
+Whenever necessary the welding area shall be protected.

+2.13.4 At welding bays the work associated with formation of excessive emissions of fumes and gases is prohibited.

+2.13.5 To ensure the removal of polluted and clean air feed welding production facilities (workshops) shall have air exhaust-and-forced ventilation.
 In cold time the supply air shall be heated up.
-Operation of ventilation installations and compressed-air tools in the workshops and at welding shall be arranged so as not to disrupt gas protection during welding. - 2.13.6 Total illumination in working spaces during work as per this standard shall not be less than 50 lux.
-Except general illumination there shall be provided local lighting directly at the workplaces:
+Operation of ventilation installations and compressed-air tools in the workshops and at welding shall be arranged so as not to disrupt gas protection during welding.

+2.13.6 Total illumination in working spaces during work shall not be less than 50 lux.
+Except general illumination there shall be provided local lighting - directly at the workplaces: